The Complex Case of Transshipments in Container Ship Tracking

-“Ninety (90)% of world trade is transported by sea,” according to Maersk, and this ocean leg of the supply chain is often complicated because, “nearly 5,000 container vessels transport over 34 million containers (TEU) around the world, every year.”
+“Ships deliver over 80% of world trade,” according to UNCTAD, and this ocean leg of the supply chain is often complicated because, “nearly 5,000 container vessels transport over 34 million containers (TEU) around the world, every year.”
 With that many container vessels and containers in the global container fleet, there is a high possibility of supply chain disruptions.
 Container ship tracking and ocean freight visibility have never been more crucial for managing disruptions and challenges.

 Container ship tracking, also known as cargo ship tracking, is important for planning ahead and knowing early in the process when your container/cargo will arrive.
 But, it’s even more complex when transshipment is required, making the prediction of vessel and carrier-estimated time of arrival (ETAs) for shipments that include a transshipment stop even more difficult.